Home Child Care Provider Pilot and Home Support Worker Pilot – Gaining experience category: After you apply

 Biometrics

-If you have to give biometrics, we’ll send you a biometric instruction letter (BIL) which will direct you to a list of biometric collection service points you may choose from.
+If you have to give biometrics, we’ll send you a biometric instruction letter (BIL) that will direct you to a list of biometric collection service points you may choose from.

 You must bring the BIL with you to the biometric collection service point to give your biometrics.